 Fake News is a recent term for an old phenomenon: misinformation.
 These published articles are designed to look like news, spread virally, and draw on people's strong emotions.

-Fake News has become much more prevalent and damaging due to the spread of social media and our reliance on internet sources.
+Fake News has become much more prevalent due to the spread of social media and our reliance on internet sources.
 Some politicians may use the term "fake news" to disparage reputable news sources that report unflattering information - this is not the type of fake news covered in this guide.
-Instead, it focuses on misinformation, disinformation, and disreputable information sources.
-This guide will help you tell fact from fiction, and give you the skills to navigate the world of information.
+Instead, we focus on misinformation, disinformation, and disreputable information sources.
+This guide will help you tell fact from fiction, and build your skills in navigating the world of information.

 According to Melissa Zimdars at Merrimack College, there are numerous categories of fake news.
 Here are some to look out for:

 These are news sources that publish articles that spread falsehoods.
 They may do so for a number of reasons, and may include some accurate news on their site to appear credible.
 Fake News is often shared on social media sites, and relies on either outraging the reader or confirming their suspicions.

 One effective way of commenting on political or cultural events is through satire.
 Satirical articles are designed to mislead you momentarily in an attempt to critique or ridicule a situation.
 However, they can become damaging if they are shared as "News," and it is important to have them clearly labeled and understood as commentary rather than fact.
 Satire sites should include disclaimers on their website, often in the header or on their "About Us" page.